metacpan/prepan/README.md

 ## Update dependency

-Edit cpanfile and run following commands if you want to update dependency.
+Edit `cpanfile` and run following commands if you want to update dependency:

 ```sh
 $ carton install